garagepoort/Tubing/readme.md

 The second parameter is the configuration file.

 ### @IocBean
-THe IocBean annotation is used to tell the IocContainer to instantiate this bean.
+The IocBean annotation is used to tell the IocContainer to instantiate this bean.
 Only constructor injection is supported.
 For example.
 Let's say I have a command and service which is triggered by that command.

 #### SimpleCommand